-Now that we've given you a reliable and effective solution, we're going to finish up by providing you with a step-by-step guide on utilizing the software in question.
-Follow these steps, and you'll recover your valuable data in no time at all.
+We're going to provide you with a step-by-step guide on utilizing the software.
+Follow these steps, and you'll recover your valuable data shortly.

-Step 1: Begin by installing the iBoysoft Mac Data Recovery software above.
+Step 1: Download, install and launch the iBoysoft Mac Data Recovery.

-Step 2: Launch the program.
-Select the SD card that is not showing up on your Mac and then click 'next'.
-From here, the program will begin scanning the SD card in order to locate any recoverable files.
+Step 2: Select the corrupted SD card and then click Next.
+The program will begin scanning the SD card for lost files.

 Erase the SD card in Disk Utility

-After recovering data from the SD card, you can now follow the steps below to reformat it.
+After recovering lost data from the corrupted SD card, you can now follow the steps below to reformat it.

-Step 2: Select the unmountable SD card in question, and at the top, click the 'Erase' button.
+Step 2: Select the unmountable SD card at the left sidebar and click on the Erase button at the top toolbar.

 1. Try a different card reader, a different USB port, even a different Mac computer or operating system and see if the pictures or videos on the SD card will show up.
-If yes, you're suggested to copy the pictures, videos and other files off the SD card.
+If yes, you're suggested copying the pictures, videos and other files off the SD card.

 2. Check if you have set up your Mac to hide files.
 You can follow the detailed steps to recover and show hidden files on Mac.